Artemisinin

 Artemisinin (/ˌɑrtɪˈmiːsɪnɪn/) and its semisynthetic derivatives are a group of drugs used in the treatment of malaria due to Plasmodium falciparum.
 It was discovered in 1972 by Tu Youyou, who shared the 2015 Nobel Prize in Physiology or Medicine for her discovery.
-Artemisinin-based combination therapies (ACTs) are now standard treatment worldwide for P. falciparum malaria as well as malaria due to other species of Plasmodium.
-Artemisinin is extracted from the plant Artemisia annua, sweet wormwood, a herb employed in Chinese traditional medicine.
-A precursor compound can be produced using a genetically engineered yeast, which is much more efficient than using the plant.
+Artemisinin-based combination therapies (ACTs) have become standard treatment worldwide for P. falciparum malaria as well as malaria due to other species of Plasmodium.
+Artemisinin can be extracted from the herb Artemisia annua (sweet wormwood), which is used in traditional Chinese medicine.
+Alternatively, it can be prepared by a semi-synthetic method from a precursor compound that can be produced using a genetically engineered yeast, which is much more efficient than extraction from the plant.

 Artemisinin and its derivatives are all sesquiterpene lactones containing an unusual peroxide bridge.
 This endoperoxide 1,2,4-trioxane ring is responsible for their antimalarial properties.
 Few other natural compounds with such a peroxide bridge are known.

 Artemisinin and its derivatives have been used for the treatment of malarial and parasitic worm (helminth) infections.
-They have the advantage over other drugs in having an ability to kill faster and kill all the life cycle stages of the parasites.
-But low bioavailability, poor pharmacokinetic properties and high cost of the drugs are major drawbacks of their use.
-Use of the drug by itself as a monotherapy is explicitly discouraged by the World Health Organization, as there have been signs that malarial parasites are developing resistance to the drug.
-Therapies that combine artemisinin or its derivatives with some other antimalarial drug are the preferred treatment for malaria.
+Advantages of such treatments over other anti-parasitics include faster parasite elimination and broader efficacy across the parasite life-cycle; disadvantages include their low bioavailability, poor pharmacokinetic properties, and high cost.
+Moreover, use of the drug by itself as a monotherapy is explicitly discouraged by the World Health Organization, as there have been signs that malarial parasites are developing resistance to the drug.
+Combination therapies, featuring artemisinin or its derivatives alongside some other antimalarial drug, constitute the contemporary standard-of-care treatment regimen for malaria.

 Medical use

 The World Health Organization (WHO) recommends artemisinin or one of its derivatives ― typically in combination with a longer-lasting partner drug ― as frontline therapy for all cases of malaria.
 For uncomplicated malaria, the WHO recommends three days of oral treatment with any of five artemisinin-based combination therapies (ACTs): artemether/lumefantrine, artesunate/amodiaquine (ASAQ), artesunate/mefloquine, dihydroartemisinin/piperaquine, or artesunate/sulfadoxine/pyrimethamine.
 In each of these combinations, the artemisinin derivative rapidly kills the parasites, but is itself rapidly cleared from the body.
 The longer-lived partner drug kills the remaining parasites and provides some lingering protection from reinfection.

 For severe malaria, the WHO recommends intravenous or intramuscular treatment with the artemisinin derivative artesunate for at least 24 hours.
 Artesunate treatment is continued until the treated person is well enough to take oral medication.
-They are then given a three-day course of an ACT, as for uncomplicated malaria.
+They are then given a three-day course of an ACT, for uncomplicated malaria.
 Where artesunate is not available, the WHO recommends intramuscular injection of the less potent artemisinin derivative artemether.
 For children less than six years old, if injected artesunate is not available the WHO recommends rectal administration of artesunate, followed by referral to a facility with the resources for further care.

 Artemisinins are not used for malaria prevention because of the extremely short activity (half-life) of the drug.
 To be effective, it would have to be administered multiple times each day.